-Nonprofit Fairness Act of 2013, H.R.
+In 2013, the House of Representatives voted overwhelmingly-354 to 72-to end FEMA's policy and allow houses of worship to apply for disaster relief on equal terms with other similarly situated nonprofits.
+See Federal Disaster Assistance Nonprofit Fairness Act of 2013, H.R.
 592, 113th Cong.
-(2013), https://www.congress.gov/bill/113th-congress/house-bill/592.
+(2013).
 The bill enjoyed broad bi-partisan support, but later died in a Senate committee.

-II.
-The Churches
+C. The Churches

 Harvest Family Church is located in Cypress, Texas, a Houston suburb within Harris County.
-Capehart Decl. ¶ 2.
+2d Capehart Decl. ¶ 2.
 It is a young church, started in 2011, and has about 200 members from a variety of backgrounds.
 Id. at ¶ 6.

 Hi-Way Tabernacle is located in Cleveland, Texas, a town within Liberty County.
-Stoker Decl. \P 2.
-The Tabernacle has been operating for over 15 years and meets in a converted gym that can hold up to 350 people.
-Id. at \P 5.
+2d Stoker Decl. ¶ 2.
+The Tabernacle has been operating for over 15 years and meets in both its sanctuary and its gym so that it can hold up to 350 people.
+Id. at ¶ 5.
 In addition to its other services to the community, the Tabernacle provides significant disaster relief assistance.
 For instance, it has been a FEMA staging center for Hurricanes Rita, Ike, and now Harvey.
-Id. at \P 7.
+Id. at ¶ 7.
 In that role, it has hosted dozens of 18-wheeler trucks loaded with MREs, and has distributed those resources-along with many others-to the community.
-Id. at \P 8.
-During Hurricane Ike, federal military-grade emergency vehicles known as HMMWVs were parked in the Tabernacle's parking lot and permanently damaged the pavement.
-Id. at \P 9.
+Id. at ¶ 8.
+During Hurricane Ike, federal military-grade emergency vehicles known as HMMWVs were parked in the Tabernacle's parking lot and permanently damaged the payement.
+Id. at ¶ 9.

 Rockport First Assembly of God is located in Rockport, Texas, a part of Aransas County.
-Frazier Decl. ¶ 2.
+2d Frazier Decl. ¶ 2.
 In the last several years, First Assembly has grown from about 25 members to about 125 members today.
 Id. at ¶3.

-III.
-Hurricane Harvey
+D. Hurricane Harvey